Josh Bonifay

 Biographical Information[edit]

 Josh Bonifay is the son of Cam Bonifay, the brother of Jonathan Bonifay, the grandson of Bob Bonifay, the nephew of Brannon Bonifay, and the cousin of Ken Bonifay.
 He spent four seasons at AA, once hitting 25 homers there, but never made it further as a player.
 He cracked 133 minor league home runs and had a 842 OPS in eight seasons.
-He later coached.
+He later became a coach and manager.

 In 2002, Bonifay's father was out of the Pirates organization after losing his general manager job, but Josh had his best year yet.
 He hit .307/.388/.557 with 36 doubles, 26 home runs, 83 runs, 63 walks and 102 RBI.
 About the only negative was his .941 fielding percentage at second.
 He led Pirates farmhands in circuit clouts and was among the Carolina League leaders in homers (first), RBI (first), extra-base hits (first), slugging (second to Brad Hawpe), total bases (258, second, 6 behind Hawpe), walks (3rd), runs (4th), average (5th), OBP (5th) and doubles (5th).
 He was named the league's All-Star second baseman, though Hawpe beat him out for MVP honors.
 He helped lead Lynchburg to the title.
 He had been the star batter on a team loaded with future major leaguers such as Ronny Paulino, Castillo, Yurendell de Caster and Chris Duffy.